This is my crazy lady crabmeat bisque recipe! It’s a delicious, roux-based soup that tastes of the sea. And crabmeat!

 - Lobster casserole

-On to the Crazy Lady Crabmeat Bisque
+How to make Crabmeat Bisque

-Of course, canned crab, shallots, butter, light cream, garlic paste, sherry, wine and celery!
+We have canned crab, shallots, butter, light cream, garlic paste, sherry, wine and celery!

 I would have liked to use fresh crab but I couldn’t deal with the shells as I usually have to put the garbage in the freezer.
 (You don’t want to know.
 It’s a long story.)